It’s been a while since I blogged, but during the break I’ve had a few adventures, so expect future posts about Greek islands and cruises…

 7. Pitch your tent carefully!
 While it might seem handy to be next door to the loos on the day you arrive, after a few days the stench is unbearable and you can only pity the unfortunate souls who made this mistake.
-Likewise it’s a mistake to be at the bottom of a hill, it’s worth the walk uphill to ensure you won’t find yourself in the middle of a swimming pool if it rains.
+Likewise it’s a mistake to be at the bottom of a hill, it’s worth the walk uphill to ensure you won’t find yourself in a swimming pool if it rains.

 9. Take ear-plugs!
 You can’t pick your neighbours… On day 1 it might seem like the perfect spot, but you can easily wake up and find a tent pitched centimetres from your door.
 Ear-plugs are essential if you want to maximise sleep and wake up ready for your festival experience.

 10. And lastly, in the words of Baz Luhrmann… “Wear sunscreen.
 The long-term benefits of sunscreen have been proved by scientists.
 Whereas the rest of my advice has no basis more reliable than my own meandering experience.”